Keweenaw National Historical Park MI

 Designation: National Historical Park

-From 7,000 years ago to the 1900s people mined Keweenaw copper.
-Native peoples made copper into tools and trade items.
+The stories of people and copper in the Keweenaw Peninsula have been intertwined for more than 7,000 years.
+Indigenous peoples made copper into tools and trade items.
 Investors and immigrants arrived in the 1800s in a great mineral rush, developing thriving industries and cosmopolitan communities.
 Though the mines have since closed, their mark is still visible on the land and people.

 Weather: